matsduf/zonemaster/test-zone-data/CannedDNS.md

 and creating a response.

-This document have specifications of what is required for such a name server, Canned DNS server.
+This document have specifications of what is required for such a name server, CannedDNS server.
 That could be integrated in an existing tool or it could be created as a stand-alone tool.